adamskel78/SHAX_group_project/machine_learning_model.md

 We tuned parameters for the five models to evaluate them and reduce the risk of overfitting problem.
 ## Logistic Model
- -We trained Logistic Model using ‘lbfgs’ solver and max_iter equals 200.
+ - We trained Logistic Model using ‘lbfgs’ solver and max_iter equals 200.
- -Logistic regression model accuracy is 0.719.
+ - Logistic regression model accuracy is 0.719.

 ## Decision Tree
-We tuned max_depth and max_features to evaluate Decision Tree model. max_depth=4 and max_features=5 are chosen.
+ - We tuned max_depth and max_features to evaluate Decision Tree model.
+ - max_depth=4 and max_features=5 are chosen.
-Accuracy (training): 0.733
+ - Accuracy (training): 0.733
-Accuracy (testing): 0.731
+ - Accuracy (testing): 0.731

 ## Random Forest
-We tuned n_estimators and max_depth to evaluate Randon Forest model. n_estimators=200 and max_depth=8 are chosen.
+ - We tuned n_estimators and max_depth to evaluate Randon Forest model.
+ - n_estimators=200 and max_depth=8 are chosen.
-Accuracy (training): 0.754
+ - Accuracy (training): 0.754
-Accuracy (testing): 0.733
+ - Accuracy (testing): 0.733

 ## Gradient Boosting Tree
-We tuned max_depth and learning_rate to evaluate Gradient Boosting Tree. max_depth=5 and learning_rate=0.05 are chosen.
+ - We tuned max_depth and learning_rate to evaluate Gradient Boosting Tree.
+ - max_depth=5 and learning_rate=0.05 are chosen.
-Accuracy (training): 0.739
+ - Accuracy (training): 0.739
-Accuracy (validation): 0.734
+ - Accuracy (validation): 0.734

 ## KNN
-We tuned n_neighbors for KNN model. n_neighbors=50 is chosen.
+ - We tuned n_neighbors for KNN model.
+ - n_neighbors=50 is chosen.
-Accuracy (training): 0.698
+ - Accuracy (training): 0.698
-Accuracy (testing): 0.684
+ - Accuracy (testing): 0.684

 ## SVM
-We tuned the values of C and gamma for SVM model.
+ - We tuned the values of C and gamma for SVM model.
-Accuracy (training): 0.716
+ - Accuracy (training): 0.716
-Accuracy (testing): 0.715
+ - Accuracy (testing): 0.715

 Among all six models, the tree models' performence are better than other models.
 Randon Forest and Gradient Boosting Tree both got 0.733 testing accuracy.